Zilliqa/scilla-docs/docs/source/scilla-in-depth.rst

   nat_fold : ('T -> Nat -> 'T) -> 'T -> Nat -> 'T

-Similar in spirit to the ``List`` folds described earlier, the ``Nat`` fold takes an initial accummulator (of type ``'T``) and a function that takes as arguments a ``Nat`` and the intermediate accummulator (``'T``) and returns a new accummulator value.
+Similar in spirit to the ``List`` folds described earlier, the ``Nat`` fold takes an initial accumulator (of type ``'T``) and a function that takes as arguments a ``Nat`` and the intermediate accumulator (``'T``) and returns a new accumulator value.
 This iterator function has type ``'T -> Nat -> 'T``.
-The fold iterates through all natural numbers, applying the iterator function and returns a final accummulator.
+The fold iterates through all natural numbers, applying the iterator function and returns a final accumulator.

 More ADT examples
 #################